Commanders go for 4th straight win against skidding Giants - WHIZ News

 KEY MATCHUP: The Giants offensive line against the Commanders defensive line, which would feature four first-round draft picks if edge rusher Chase Young plays.
 When New York has won this season, Saquon Barkley runs the ball and Daniel Jones selectively throws it.
 It hasn’t happened the past two weeks.
 Rookie RT Evan Neal (knee) is expected to play after missing a month.

-KEY INJURIES: Commanders CB Benjamin St-Juste could miss a second consecutive game with an ankle injury. … Young could make his season debut more than a year after tearing the ACL in his right knee. … With RG Trai Turner (knee/ankle) expected to be out, Sam Cosmi is set to slide over to take his spot. … Giants TE Daniel Bellinger (eye), OLB Azeez Ojulari (calf), OT Evan Neal (knee), LG Ben Bredeson (knee) all might return this week after missing multiple games.
+KEY INJURIES: Commanders RB Antonio Gibson (foot) and DE Chase Young (knee) are questionable.
+CB Benjamin St-Juste (ankle), RG Trai Turner (knee/ankle) and WR Dax Milne (foot) are out. … Giants TE Daniel Bellinger (eye), OLB Azeez Ojulari (calf), OT Evan Neal (knee), LG Ben Bredeson (knee) all might return this week after missing multiple games.
 CB Adoree Jackson (knee), LG Josh Ezeudu, WR-PR Richie James (knee) are iffy.

 SERIES NOTES: The Commanders have won the past two. … The previous time the teams were in a playoff race was in the 2020 pandemic season.
 Washington (7-9) won the NFC East, beating Philadelphia in the final game of the regular season to edge the Giants (6-10). … The Commanders’ 6-1 record in the past seven games is the best record in the NFL over that span.
 They’re 5-1 and 3-0 on the road since Taylor Heinicke replaced Carson Wentz as starting QB.